Maureenkamau03/pickaridee/README.md

 ## Requirements:
 ## a:CAR:
-1.Car has a vehichle id,milage and car description
+1.Car has a vehichle id,milage, and car description

 ## b: Customers
 1)Each customer should have a licence number.